vincenthuang75025/playlists/README.md

 basic css remake, esp fonts and colors

-import from eg. spotify or other lists, but how to get attrs? ml oof
+import from eg. spotify or other lists, but how to get attrs?

 better names and descriptions for forms probably

 some sort of visualization of your songs, beyond just a querier. use for listen and share

-expose artist, name to search

 null playlists

 export playlists?!? even if import is hard

 ## Very non-urgent

+see if artist, name in search query should be top options?

 sanitize forms, yt links, etc.